 You can make a will yourself if you wish.
-However, a will is a very important legal document and it is not in your best interests to draft one yourself if you want to make things as easy as possible for your beneficiaries.
+However, a will is a very important legal document, and it is not in your best interest to draft one yourself if you want to make things as easy as possible for your beneficiaries.

-There are several rules that should be followed to ensure that a will is properly signed.
+Several rules should be followed to ensure that a will is properly signed.
 If one of these rules are broken, it may create problems in the administration of your estate.

-There are also a number of technical rules relating to the wording of wills.
-If you are not familiar with these rules it is quite possible that your will will be interpreted in a way which you did not intend.
+There are also several technical rules relating to the wording of wills.
+If you are not familiar with these rules, your Will may be misinterpreted.

 Your lawyer will be able to advise you as to the best method of ensuring that your succession intentions are carried out and that these items are adequately addressed.